Jibble330/GameOfLife/README.md

 # Conway's Game of Life
 Recreation of Conway's Game of Life in Python

-Use arrow keys to shift your view, space to start and pause the game, click on tiles to toggle them on or off, and finally **esc** to exit.
+Use the middle mouse button to move around, space to start and pause the game, click on tiles to toggle them on or off, and finally **esc** to exit.
 You can also use the scroll wheel to zoom in and out, and change the speed with the slider in the bottom right. <br/>

 ---